 After the Accident

 Getting into an accident is scary.
 If you’re the cyclist hit by a car, you might be in shock even if you don’t suffer major injuries.
 Your instincts might tell you to get out of the bad situation right away.
 For motorists and cyclists, this could be a big mistake.
-Take the following steps if you are involved in a car-bike accident:
+Take the following steps if you are involved in a bicycle accident with a car:

 - Call 911